 - Wilber, Ken (2000(a)).
 Sex, ecology, spirituality: the spirit of evolution.
 Boston & London: Shambala.

 - Wilber, Ken (2000(b)).
 Integral psychology.
 Boston, MA: Shambhala.

 - Wilber, Ken (2001).
 A theory of everything: An integral vision for business, politics, science and spirituality.
 Boston: Shambhala.

 - Wilber, Ken (2007).
 Integral spirituality.
 Boston: Integral Books.

-©Dirk Marivoet has decades of experience in using and teaching the Firewalk, sweatlodges and other transpersonal complementary methods to enrich and enhance therapeutic and educational outcomes for his patients and students.
+©Dirk Marivoet who is a licenced psychotherapist, PT, psychomotor therapist, a bard, an ovate, a trainer and a supervisor has decades of experience in using and teaching the Firewalk, sweatlodges and other transpersonal complementary and alternative methods to enrich and enhance therapeutic and educational outcomes for his patients and students.